ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+From Scripts to Systems: How I Built My Own JavaScript Workflow Engine - <a href="https://medium.com/@liamcarter5452/from-scripts-to-systems-how-i-built-my-own-javascript-workflow-engine-7a65bafa42aa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Liam Carter`**

+<blockquote>Turning endless frontend experiments into a reusable engine that runs everything smoother and smarter.
+Continue reading on Medium »</blockquote>

+<h3>2.
+9 JS Tree-Shaking Reality Checks (And Why It’s a Big Deal for Your App) - <a href="https://blog.stackademic.com/9-js-tree-shaking-reality-checks-and-why-its-a-big-deal-for-your-app-2155e5c25102?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tabish anwar`**

+<blockquote>Tired of massive JavaScript bundles slowing your site to a crawl?
+Tree-shaking is the secret weapon you need to understand.
+Continue reading on Stackademic »</blockquote>

+<h3>3.
+The JavaScript Cash Machine: How I Built Small Front-End Tools That Earn Every Month - <a href="https://javascript.plainenglish.io/the-javascript-cash-machine-how-i-built-small-front-end-tools-that-earn-every-month-fd26f954986b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Safora Nafees`**

+<blockquote>From browser snippets to subscription-based widgets   how I turned tiny JavaScript utilities into steady online income streams.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
+Why JavaScript Libraries Make Development Faster and Smarter - <a href="https://javascript.plainenglish.io/why-javascript-libraries-make-development-faster-and-smarter-edf62cf0557f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `ClosedAI`**

+<blockquote>Every developer who’s spent hours debugging or rewriting repetitive code knows the value of speed and efficiency.
+That’s exactly where…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+The First, and Most Important, Step to Mastering Anything Hard - <a href="https://medium.com/@nanakwabenaaboraah/the-first-and-most-important-step-to-mastering-anything-hard-8df7c3a10e69?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nana Aboraah`**

+<blockquote>How do you get good at mathematics?
+How do you master physics or become amazing at computer science, engineering, or even learn a new…
+Continue reading on Medium »</blockquote>

+<h3>6.
 Build Your Future with Java Programming at InternsElite - <a href="https://medium.com/@pradeep.digi/build-your-future-with-java-programming-at-internselite-9d1d87e9e186?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Pradeep Kashyap`**

 <blockquote>In today’s digital world, programming is one of the most in-demand skills — and Java continues to be a top choice for developers and…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>7.
 PHP for JavaScript Developers: What You’ll Love (and Hate) - <a href="https://medium.com/@annxsa/php-for-javascript-developers-what-youll-love-and-hate-d12cc6e46ead?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ann R.`**

 <blockquote>Exploring the Strengths and Shortcomings of PHP with a JavaScript Mindset
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>8.
 The JavaScript Goldmine: How I Built Real Income from Tiny Tools and Browser Automations - <a href="https://medium.com/@saforanafees02/the-javascript-goldmine-how-i-built-real-income-from-tiny-tools-and-browser-automations-eb4568aa3e08?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

 <blockquote>From front-end scripts to automated revenue machines — how I turned simple JavaScript utilities into a consistent online income stream.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>9.
 5 Must-Try Trending UI Component Libraries to Enhance Your Web Design in 2025 - <a href="https://pixicstudio.medium.com/5-must-try-trending-ui-component-libraries-to-enhance-your-web-design-in-2025-7ed90a5137e5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Usman Writes`**

 <blockquote>In this list, I’m going to be sharing the top five amazing UI libraries which you will love.
 So, what am I talking about?
 Continue reading on Medium »</blockquote>

-<h3>5.
-The Future of Java Development: Trends in Spring Boot, Microservices, and Cloud-Native Apps - <a href="https://medium.com/@bharatht3017/the-future-of-java-development-trends-in-spring-boot-microservices-and-cloud-native-apps-784de90b4a22?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bharath`**

-<blockquote>For more than two decades, Java has stood as a cornerstone of enterprise software development.
-From powering banking systems to e-commerce…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Unlock Your Earning Potential: 14 Powerful Ways to Make Money with Coding Skills - <a href="https://medium.com/@nanakwabenaaboraah/unlock-your-earning-potential-14-powerful-ways-to-make-money-with-coding-skills-d53e629c6a25?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**

-<blockquote>The ability to code is more than just a technical skill; it’s a master key that can unlock a world of financial freedom and professional…
-Continue reading on Medium »</blockquote>

-<h3>7.
-I Built the Same App in Next.js and Remix — Here’s What I Learned - <a href="https://medium.com/@szaranger/i-built-the-same-app-in-next-js-and-remix-heres-what-i-learned-338ff555977f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sean Amarasinghe`**

-<blockquote>A few months ago, I decided to rebuild one of my projects — a small but data-heavy web app — twice.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Push Notifications in React Native: Best Practices for Developers - <a href="https://medium.com/react-native-journal/push-notifications-in-react-native-best-practices-for-developers-976f4a58566a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>Push notifications are one of the most effective ways to engage and retain users by delivering timely updates, personalized offers…
-Continue reading on React Native Journal »</blockquote>

-<h3>9.
-Mastering IndexedDB: The Hidden Power of Client-Side Storage - <a href="https://javascript.plainenglish.io/mastering-indexeddb-the-hidden-power-of-client-side-storage-3f56865298fa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joshua Babatunde`**

-<blockquote>When building modern web applications, we often rely on APIs to fetch data and cloud databases to persist it.
-But what if your users lose…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>10.
-How to solve JavaScript precision loss issue using Decimal.js - <a href="https://blog.stackademic.com/how-to-solve-javascript-precision-loss-issue-using-decimal-js-0cdc5e99aaad?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nemanja Blagojevic`**

-<blockquote>It’s not a bug, it’s a feature.
-Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>